Concerns and controversies at the 2020 Summer Olympics: South Korean team banner

 The South Korean team hung a banner off of the balcony in their section of the Olympic village that had the message "I still have the support of 50 million Korean people".
 This was adapted from the words of the Korean naval admiral Yi Sun-sin who said "I still have 12 battleships left." prior to pulling off a crucial victory against the 16th century Japanese invasion of the Korean Peninsula.
 After a Japanese protest and the IOC warning that it was provocative and a violation of the Olympic Charter, the South Korean team removed the banner.
 According to the South Korean Olympic Committee, the IOC would apply the same rules if the Rising Sun Flag is raised.

 Prohibition of political gestures

 The IOC published three pages of guidelines prohibiting athletes from using political gestures, such as kneeling, hand gestures, and disrespect during medal ceremonies.
 They were allowed to express political views on traditional and social media, and in interviews outside the Olympic Village.
 The decision came under fire, with critics pointing out that the IOC itself is not politically neutral, citing Adolf Hitler's actions during the 1936 Summer Olympics and the IOC's efforts to be granted UN Observer status during the Cold War, among other instances.
-Tennis legend Martina Navratilova tweeted, "God how I despise these Olympic politician opportunists.
+Retired tennis player Martina Navratilova tweeted, "God how I despise these Olympic politician opportunists.
 I wouldn't last one day on one of these committees..."

 In early May 2021, the IOC announced that they would ban athletes who wear apparel sporting the Black Lives Matter slogan at the Tokyo Olympics.